Admissions, Applications, and Campus Visits

 I scheduled a visit to campus, but it was canceled.
 When can I reschedule?

 We can’t wait to show you everything we have to offer.
-While we suspended campus visits until the end of the semester, we are looking at creative ways for one-on-one virtual visits with those interested in learning more about campus.
-We’ll be sharing details soon.
-In the meantime, please don’t hesitate to call or email us.
+While we suspended campus visits until the end of the semester, we have created some virtual experiences to showcase Shawnee State to students considering us.

 Will the Office of Admissions keep processing applications?